-- 1. Students have the right to a fair and impartial hearing. - 2.
-Participants at the hearing shall be limited to involved parties. - 3.
-All hearings shall be closed to the public.
-The school has the right to sequester witnesses. - 4.
-The Principal shall designate a panel to include the three (3) employees appointed by the Principal for all hearings require under this section, preferably not from the same school (elementary, middle, high). - 5.
-The student and the student's parent or legal guardian may be represented by a personal representative or an attorney of her/his choosing at the student's own expense.
-At all times during the hearing, the student has the right to have her/his parent(s) or their designee present. - 6.
+- 1. If the case involves an expulsion or the Principal has recommended out-of-school suspension for 10 (ten) or more school days, it will be heard by the School Board directly. - 2.
+The Principal has authority to immediately suspend the student pending a decision by the School Board. - 3.
+The School will give the accused student and the student's parent or legal guardian written notice of the date, time, and place of expulsion hearing before the School Board no less than 48 hours before the hearing, the charge(s) against the student, and the nature of the evidence supporting the charge(s). - 4.
+The hearing shall be scheduled within five (5) school days after the date of the notice of expulsion, unless the School Board Chairperson determines there is good cause for an extension of time. - 5.
+The student and the student's parent or legal guardian may be represented by a personal representative or an attorney of her/his choosing at their own expense. - 6.
+The Principal shall present the basis for the decision to the School Board. - 7.
+The School Board may appoint a Hearing Officer which may be the School attorney or any other third party assist the School Board in ensuring that due process is afforded to the student. - 8.
+Participants at the hearing shall be limited to involved parties. - 9.
+All hearings shall be closed to the public. - 10.
+The school has the right to sequester witnesses. - 11.
 The student has the right to confront and cross-examine any witness(es) against her/him and to produce witness(es) on her/his behalf.
 The school will not allow another student to be a witness against the student without the permission of that student's parent or legal guardian.
 The school will make every effort to protect any student who is a witness from any adverse actions against him/her as a result of testifying against the student.
 No student will be compelled to testify against herself/himself.
 The school reserves the right to protect student witnesses from harsh, threatening, or intimidating cross-examination.